Home Town: Oakland, California

 Around 2005 I co-founded a rap duo called Black Bizness.
 We recorded and independently released 2 albums; Shop Open and Buyin' N Sellin'.
 Buyin' N Sellin' was presented by Bay Area rap legend San Quinn.
 This era signified a new beginning for me.
 I started the phase as Filthy Rich, transitioned in Rich Tycoon aka Filthy Rich, and emerged as simply Rich Tycoon.
 What I call a better version of Filthy Rich.

-Independently I've recorded songs with Yukmouth of The Luniz, Chris Rene of Simon Cowell's X-Factor, and other luminaries such as Oakland rapper Keak Da Sneak (3XKrazy), producer Sean T, Dubee (Thizz Ent.), and Indecent the Slapmaster.
-I've opened up for Fat Joe, Paul Wall, Too Short, and a few others.
+Independently I've recorded songs with Yukmouth of The Luniz, Chris Rene of Simon Cowell's X-Factor, and other luminaries such as Oakland rapper Keak Da Sneak (3XKrazy), producer Sean T, Dubee (Thizz Ent.), One Drop Scott, The Mekanix,, Indecent the Slapmaster, and more.
 I've also inspired many up and coming artists/groups throughout my musical existence, and in 2015 Sir Mix-a-Lot pulled me on stage at the Catalyst in Santa Cruz to tell the crowd, I was one of the dopest emcee's he'd met.
 Thanks Mix!

 I guess you could say I'm almost famous.
 To date, I've sold records in over 20 countries.
-Even though some of them were only 3 records. lol...
+Even though some of them were only 3 records.
 Still.
-I'm an artist, people like my music, and you I think you will too.
+I'm an artist, people like my music, and I hope you will too.
 I've got a little something for everybody.
+Tycoooooooon!!!